Cell Transport & Microscopy

 Day 1: Cell Transport Introduction

-After that, we’ll jump into a brief discussion on how objects are transported into and out of cells.
+After that, we’ll jump into a brief discussion to review content.

 You’ll see what you remember from last week then jump into an activity describing the ways in which cells are organized among organisms.